KushalMehta39/KushalMehta39/README.md

 <p align="center">

-<h4 align="center">I am currently pursuing BE / B.Tech in Information and Communication Technology (ICT).T am currently learning everything.
+<h4 align="center">I am currently pursuing BE / B.Tech in Information and Communication Technology (ICT).
 Robotics Enthusiasm and motivation are some of the ingredients of my everyday coffee so buckle up, it's going to be a fun ride.</h4>
 <br>
 <hr/>